valify1/Hunter/README.md

 Not all flight control systems are working (Flaps, left elevator and aileron + front gear) Gear Up and Gear Down buttons do not work (Use Gear Up/Down for now, same with flaps)

+# Hunter V1.1

+New features coming to the Hunter in the next update:

+External:

+* Flaps Working set to 38 degrees
+* Rudder and all control surface animations are working
+* Gear Light not flickering
+* Fitted F-15C EFM onto the jet
+* F4 view position fixed

+Internal:

+* Throttle animation working
+* Fixed view  position (can now look over the wings)

+Controls:

+* Flap Up working
+* Flap Down Working
+* Added Wheel Break Left and Wheel Break Right
+* Gear Up and Gear Down added

+This will be released on the GitHub when its working properly